 London lifestyle & travels with kids and babies

-Who said glam dining is reserved to adults?
-My kids would strongly disagree, they love their sushi brunches and tea outings.
-And here are the 3 best luxury children afternoon tea in London we tested recently.
+Who said glam dining and deserts are reserved for adults?
+My kids strongly disagree, they love their sushi brunches and tea outings.
+And here are the 4 indulgent children afternoon tea in London we tested recently.

 One Aldwych afternoon tea for THE Charlie and Chocolate factory theme has won the best afternoon tea in London for kids when it comes to …chocolate smoothies!

 Willy Wonka in his chocolate factory may not be handy, but One Aldwych surely is!
 A podium of exquisite treats including lemon candyfloss, red velvet pops, chocolate mint mini smoothies.
 The 6 years old was smitten and royally spoilt, no less than 3 candy floss and 3 mini smoothies, the best ever he said!
 It all goes in 3 in our family, the rose bubbles flowed to perfection to delicate salmon macaroon with beetroot, freshly baked scones with pineapple clotted cream, blueberry butterscotch brioche and sausage pastries.
 The tea blends are indulgent and for kids there’s also exquisite hot chocolate prepared exactly to one liking.